-Vibration Dose Value : VDV : When assessing intermittent vibration it is necessary to use the vibration dose value (VDV), a cumulative measurement of the vibration level received over an 8-hour or 16-hour period.
+Vibration Dose Value (VDV) when assessing intermittent vibration it is necessary to use the vibration dose value, a cumulative measurement of the vibration level received over an 8-hour or 16-hour period.

 Measurement is the preferred method as the vibration may vary and in many cases be intermittent

-If the vibration level is 'steady' then shorter measurements of the acceleration may be used in the following formulae.
+If the vibration level is 'steady' then shorter measurements of the acceleration may be used in the following formula.

-RMSAcceleration raised to the fourth power and is known as the Root-mean-quad method.
+The VDV Formula uses the RMS acceleration raised to the fourth power and is known as the root-mean-quad method.
 This technique ensures the VDV is more sensitive to the peaks in the acceleration levels.

 VDV is the vibration dose value in m/s1.75